Guide to maritime and shipping statistics, their source documents, accompanying notes and definitions and supporting technical documents.

 In 2007, an inventory giving details of the physical infrastructure of inland waterways which are used, or potentially could be used, to carry freight was conducted.
 This included details of wharves and inland waterway craft associated with these waterways.
 A summary report can be found above, accompanied by a detailed inventory of individual waterways, wharves and inland waterway craft, in Excel format.

-In 2009-10, DfT commissioned a survey of port authorities and port related businesses, looking at employment and the incidence of accidents.
+In 2009 to 2010, Department for Transport commissioned a survey of port authorities and port related businesses, looking at employment and the incidence of accidents.
 A summary and full report of the findings can be found above.